 At the same time, however, the company said it would continue to work with the pilots' union, the Independent Pilots Association, to identify cost-saving measures "that would avert or mitigate the layoffs before they take effect."
 According to the UPS press release:

 Last June, the IPA identified significant savings through voluntary programs such as pilots taking short- and long-term leaves of absence; military leaves; job sharing; reduction in flight pay guarantees; early retirement, and sick bank contributions.
-UPS subsequently agreed it would not furlough any pilots in 2009.
+UPS subsequently agreed it would not furlough any pilots in 2009."This is a painful decision for our people, but one that is right for the on-going health of our business," said UPS Airlines President Bob Lekites.

 The two sides have been working cooperatively ever since to identify additional cost-cutting initiatives that would eliminate the threat of layoffs entirely.
 Subsequent discussions have failed, however, to identify sufficient operating savings.